-- Heavy metals such as arsenic, lead, and cadmium are also found in protein powders that are available in the market.
+- Heavy metals such as arsenic, lead, and cadmium are also found in some protein powders that are available in the market.
 These might increase certain health risks for the baby and mother and should be avoided (8).

-Before picking up that protein powder that you think is safe for you, talk to your doctor and get their opinion.
+Before picking up protein powder that you think is safe for you, talk to your doctor and get their opinion.
 If the doctor thinks it is a bad idea, you can look at other sources of protein that are safer for you and the baby.